Nevada Insurance Data Security Law (SB21)

 What are the data security obligations of insurance businesses operating in Nevada?

-Nevada has enacted the Insurance Data Security Law (SB21) which requires certain insurance licensees to develop, implement, and maintain an information security program that meets certain requirements.
+Nevada has enacted the Insurance Data Security Law (SB21).
+This requires certain insurance licensees to develop, implement, and maintain an information security program that meets certain requirements.
 These requirements include:

 • Risk Assessment: Licensees must conduct a comprehensive risk assessment to identify and assess the potential risks and vulnerabilities associated with their information systems and nonpublic information.